 Fig. 6 shows the total overselected packets (in thousands) as a function of the coherence time.
-We observe that none of the protocols overselect as the coherence time increases to 1 ms (twice the packet period for 16QAM) since each of the protocols is able to transmit at the highest modulation.
-However, as coherence time decreases, SNR-triggered protocols transmit at a modulation rate greater than the ideal for up to 36 k packets, much greater than for loss-triggered protocols.
+We observe that none of the protocols overselect as the coherence time increases to 1 ms (approximately twice the packet period interval for a 16QAM packet) since each of the protocols is able to transmit at the highest modulation.
+However, as coherence time decreases, SNR-triggered protocols transmit at a modulation rate greater than the ideal for up to 36k packets, much greater than for loss-triggered protocols.
 This overselection is due to the SNR-triggered protocols deriving their rate decisions from SNR-rate relationships for a channel with long coherence times.
 Finding: SNR-triggered protocols overselect from the ideal rate due to coherence time sensitivity.